-Business journal Director, June 2015, by Inga Raitar
+Business journal Director, June 2015

 Fatigue.
 Insomnia.
 Continuous stress.
 Faltering health.
 Relations being messed up, due to continually living on the edge.
-Ingvar Villido, the teacher of practical awareness, helps to shed some light to the causes of this condition from a slightly different angle than that of the traditional approach, and to find possibilities for avoiding burnout and overcoming stress.
+Ingvar Villido, the teacher of practical awareness, helps to shed some light to the causes of this condition from a slightly different angle than that of the traditional approach and to find possibilities for avoiding burnout and overcoming stress.

 Actually, stress means a situation where your muscles are permanently tense because your body is in the state of being at all times ready to fight the difficulties that you believe you are about to encounter.
 Psychic tensions behind this situation consist of two components.
-First, disturbing thoughts, memories and imaginations.
+First, disturbing thoughts, memories, and imaginations.
 Plus, the negative emotions resulting from them which make everything that you do seem pointless.

 Everyone uses the same ‘tools’ for the work we do.
 We use the physical body, even when just sitting behind the table for all day long.
 We also use emotions, which are the main triggers of our actions.
-And also thoughts, and smartness for certain… So your state of being does not depend on the tools that you use, but on the way you are using them.
+And also thoughts, and smartness for certain… So your state of being does not depend on the tools that you use, but on the way, you are using them.

 Two contradictory triggers

 In case you have a negative attitude towards what is going on with you, you think your work to be pointless and trigger a lack of motivation in yourself.
-At the same time, you know that you have the work related responsibilities to fulfil: you must do this, you must discuss it with them, you must listen to what he has to say.
+At the same time, you know that you have the work-related responsibilities to carry out: you must do this, you must discuss it with them, you must listen to what he has to say.
 All the time you must do something.
-Others are waiting for you to propose solutions, everybody wants something, but what you want yourself is success and all those other things.
+Others are waiting for you to propose solutions, everybody wants something, but what you want yourself is the success and all those other things.
 When struggling between the two impulses – lack of motivation and your obligations –, you will discover that several hours have gone by, but the necessary things are still left undone.
 Tension starts to build up.
 By desiring to achieve certain results that seem meaningful to you, you uphold this tension by spinning your thoughts – and this is how stress will come.

-With those two contradictory key words (I must and pointlessness) you force yourself to such an energy level where you must be very active all the time, while not appreciating what you do.
+With those two contradictory keywords (I must and pointlessness) you force yourself to such an energy level where you must be very active all the time, while not appreciating what you do.
 The energy that you are using to get so many things done is highly intense and very active.
 It could even be called high-frequency energy.
 The feeling of pointlessness, on the contrary, creates a slow energy which makes the impulses triggering your action succumb.

 To find the golden mean between the muffling pointlessness and the impelling drive with which you urge yourself to move on would seem to be the best solution.
 Your normal way of acting should remain somewhere between the two, where you are neither lazy nor super-active.

-High frequency alternating current
+High-frequency alternating current

 Being very active in the things you do certainly helps to get many things done.
-But when you live permanently in such high-frequency zone, you are likely to wear yourself out.
+But when you live permanently in such a high-frequency zone, you are likely to wear yourself out.
 In case you are not active enough, the things left to be done pile up, creating an even stronger feeling of pointlessness.
-It might also be that sometimes, when the number of things to do reaches a critical level, your activeness may rise.
+It might also be that sometimes when the number of things to do reaches a critical level, your activeness may rise.
 You suddenly become decisive and get all those things done very fast, and then rest until the things left to be done again piles up to critical heights.
-A long period of rest is needed in case you live this way, because it is essential to restore your inner resources after intense rushing and prepare for the next ’horrendous’ effort.
+A long period of rest is needed in case you live this way because it is essential to restore your inner resources after intense rushing and prepare for the next ’horrendous’ effort.

 At the same time, passiveness represents a problem as well.
 If the water is passive and stands still, it always goes stale.
 If there is no wind, the air will become stagnant.

-In fact, your impression that you can get many things done only by making an extreme effort and that there is no other way for doing the same number of things, is erroneous.
+In fact, your impression that you can get many things done only by making an extreme effort and that there is no other way of doing the same number of things is erroneous.
 Actually, there is another way.
 If you started doing things in an optimal way, it would enable you to achieve the same or even better results while acting much more calmly and without such alternating periods of rest and exhausting hurry.